Advantages of a Keto Diet

 The ketogenic diet, or keto diet, is one of the most popular weight-loss systems known today.

 However, it might not be for everybody, as it is a very low-carb diet wherein the primary intent is to remain in a state of ketosis.
 This translates to a body that is burning fat as fuel as opposed to burning glucose.

-Ketosis is accomplished mainly by removing glucose from the diet and replacing it with lots of fat and moderate levels of protein.
+Ketosis is accomplished mainly by removing glucose from the diet and replacing it with lots of fat and moderate amounts of protein.

-This kind of diet plan has been around for decades.
-It was first introduced as a meal plan to treat epileptic patients or individuals who have seizure problems, particularly children.
+You may know that a keto-like diet was first introduced to treat epileptic patients or individuals who have seizure problems, particularly children.